brownhci/WebGazer/README.md

 ## Other Collaborators

-* Ida De Smet - Software engineering student at University of Auckland
+* Ida De Smet - Software engineering student at the University of Auckland
-* Elizabeth Stevenson - Software engineering student at University of Auckland
+* Elizabeth Stevenson - Software engineering student at the University of Auckland
-* Jack Wong - Software engineering student at University of Auckland
+* Jack Wong - Software engineering student at the University of Auckland

 ### Acknowledgements